tom-pollak/tom-pollak.github.io/md/mutransfer_sae.md

 # Applying μTransfer to Scale Sparse Autoencoders

+> 26 September 2024

-In this post, we'll explore how to apply μTransfer (Maximal Update Parameterization) to scale a Sparse Autoencoder (SAE), by increasing the hidden dimension (`d_sae`) of your SAE (i.e., increase the expansion factor).
+In this post, we'll explore how to apply [μTransfer](https://arxiv.org/abs/2203.03466) (Maximal Update Parameterization) to scale a Sparse Autoencoder (SAE), by increasing the hidden dimension (`d_sae`) of your SAE (i.e., increase the expansion factor).
 We want to apply μTransfer to ensure consistent training dynamics across different scales of the hidden dimension.

 This work is heavily based on [The Practitioner's Guide to the Maximal Update Parameterization](https://blog.eleuther.ai/mutransfer/) (please read this first).
 By applying μTransfer scaling to a model: